A. The stage is set for the arrest and crucifixion of Jesus.

 vi.
 Whatever the specific reason, the Scriptures present no sense of reluctance in Judas, and only one motivation: greed.
 The words stand: “What are you willing to give me if I deliver Him to you?”

 c.
 And they counted out to him thirty pieces of silver: According to the Bible, there was no noble intention in Judas’ heart.
-His motive was simply money, and his price wasn’t too high: thirty pieces of silver was worth perhaps $25.
+His motive was simply money.

 i.
-The exact value of thirty pieces of silver is somewhat difficult to determine, but it was undeniably a small amount, not a great amount.
+The exact value of thirty pieces of silver is somewhat difficult to determine, but it was low estimation of the Messiah’s value.
 “It was a known set price for the basest slave, Exodus 21:31; Joel 3:3, 6.
 For so small a sum sold this traitor so sweet a Master.”
 (Trapp)

 ii.
 “Though therefore Judas was covetous enough to have asked more, and it is like the malice of these councilors would have edged them to have given more, yet it was thus ordered by the Divine council.
 Christ must be sold cheap, that he might be the more dear to the souls of the redeemed ones.”
 (Poole)